Chekote/minecraft_modpack2/README.md

 #Mod List:

+##Animated Player 1.4.1 by TheHippoMaster21

+Do you love Minecraft's default animations?
+Are you obsessed with the way the Minecraft player looks and acts?
+Do you wish Minecraft's player would forever look the same way?
+Well if you do, then this isn't the mod for you!

+After countless hours of working (it wasn't that long), Professor HippoMaster now introduces to you the Animated Player Mod!
+This mod completely replaces and reanimates the player model by adding more joints and better animations.
+Also, it's completely client-based, which means it works for servers too (just don't install it into the server)!

+Animations:
+Currently this mod replaces animations for walking, running, swimming, jumping, sneaking, riding, bow-aiming, blocking, climbing, hitting, eating, and drinking!

+[Donate: Not Available, [Download](http://goo.gl/K8aaV), IRC: Not Available, License: Not Available, [Minecraft Forum](http://www.minecraftforum.net/topic/1768057-172aesthetic-animated-player-rounded-curves-v141/), Reddit: Not Available, Source: Not Available, [Spotlight](https://www.youtube.com/watch?v=UH6Kv06vSH0)

 ##Archimedes Ships 1.6.1 by BalkondeurAlpha

 Adds the ability to construct ships and airships out of almost any block, and turn them into fully controllable vehicles.